omahs/availproject.github.io/docs/clash-of-nodes/dymension/migrate.md

 ---
 id: migrate
-title: How to Use Migrate Your RollApp to use Avail
+title: How to Use Migrate Your RollApp to Use Avail
 sidebar_label: Migrate Your RollApp
 description: 'Discover how to migrate your existing RollApp to Avail.'
 keywords: